VertebrateResequencing/wr/README.md

   something, copy the example config file to ~/.wr_config.yml and make changes to that.
 Alternatively, as the example config file explains, add environment variables to your shell login script and then source it.
+  If you'll be using OpenStack, it is strongly recommended to configure database backups to go to S3.
 * The wr executable must be available at that same absolute path on all compute nodes in your cluster, so you either need to place it on a shared disk, or install it in the same place on all machines (eg. have it as part of